-Interest rates for start-up businesses are usually in the region of 8% per annum.
-The rate charged is higher than that charged to an established business and is designed to reflect the increased risk of lending to a business that is yet to prove its profitability.
+Interest rates for start-up businesses are usually in the region of 7% per annum.
+The rate charged is higher than those offered to an established business and is designed to reflect the increased risk of lending to a business that is yet to prove its profitability.

 The higher interest rate can usually be offset slightly by the option to take out the loan on an interest only basis to keep the payments down.

 Of course, once you’ve got some solid trading history behind you, you’d be able to refinance to a lower rate elsewhere.

 When looking to take out a commercial mortgage for a brand-new business, there are a number of common documents that will usually be requested.